MrBuslik/poe-ninja-parser/README.md

 # Parser for Path of Exile

-The tool which helps to find all profitable gems for trade in Path of Exile
+The tool which helps to find all profitable pattern position for craft and trade in Path of Exile

 ## Key Features
 * Quickly search of all profitable gems for craft